 The Pollock Theater is a 296-seat media exhibition hall equipped to show materials ranging from early silent films to the latest in digital filmmaking.
 The theater features a Sony 4K digital projector, a custom-built Meyer sound system and the only 35mm dual film projection system in Santa Barbara.

 After a screening, the Pollock Theater offers a venue for conversations with filmmakers, critics, and scholars.
-These discussions are recorded using Sony broadcast and production equipment by the Pollock Theater interns for presentation on UCTV.
+These discussions are recorded using Sony broadcast and production equipment by the Pollock Theater student staff for presentation on UCTV.
 Our programs have received over 15.1 million online views.

 The Michael Douglas Lobby provides a gathering space for post-screening receptions with our guests and theater patrons.